miolini/happybot/README.md

 # happybot

-Slack bot for expand go playground and wiki links
+Slack bot for expanding go playground and wiki links